tsalohei/tiralab-taru/documentation/user_instructions.md

 This application is a command line application for compressing .txt-files.
 User can clone the project in entirety, or use the released jar file.
 When user compresses a .txt file (file.txt), the application creates a compressed version of it (file.huff).
 User can also decompress the .huff-file, resulting in a file with extension .dc (file.dc).

-If user wants to clone the entire project the following command need to be run first (skip this when using jar file):
+If user wants to clone the entire project the following command needs to be run first (skip this when using jar file):

 	mvn package

-To execute the program, run this command followed by the name of your file as argument (your-file.txt or your-file.huff, and this file needs to be in the same directory):
+To execute the program, run this command followed by the name of your file as argument (your-file.txt or your-file.huff, and this file needs to be placed in the same directory):

 	java -jar target/tiralab-taru-1.0-SNAPSHOT.jar your-file.txt